Rugby-Lolesio's missed conversion hands Crusaders hard-fought win | Sports-Games

 Rugby-Lolesio's missed conversion hands Crusaders hard-fought win

+New Zealand teams completed a clean sweep against Australian opposition on the opening weekend of Super Rugby Trans-Tasman on Saturday, with the Canterbury Crusaders and Waikato Chiefs narrowly edging their games while the Auckland Blues notched up a huge win.

-Noah Lolesio missed the chance to earn the ACT Brumbies a draw with the Canterbury Crusaders in Christchurch on Saturday when he dragged his late conversion attempt wide, handing the New Zealanders a 31-29 Super Rugby Trans-Tasman win.
+Domingo Miotti missed a chance to see the Western Force to a home win over the Chiefs in Perth as they went down 20-19 while Noah Lolesio missed a similar last-gasp chance to earn the ACT Brumbies a draw with the Crusaders in Christchurch, handing the New Zealanders a 31-29 win.
+The Blues, meanwhile, pulverised the Melbourne Rebels 50-3.

-The closeness of the contest belied the dominance of Kiwi teams as they took on Australian opposition for the first time in more than a year following the spread of the COVID-19 pandemic.
-Later, the Auckland Blues pulverised the Melbourne Rebels 50-3 in the second of three games on Saturday.
+The trio of Kiwi wins added to Friday’s success for the Otago Highlanders, who outmuscled Australian champions Queensland Reds, and the Wellington Hurricanes, who beat the New South Wales Waratahs.
+They were the first clashes in more than a year between Australian and New Zealand teams following the spread of the COVID-19 pandemic.

 Tries from the Brumbies' Tom Banks and Rob Valetini hauled the side back into the game after the Crusaders, winners of this year's Super Rugby Aotearoa, looked to have done enough thanks to second-half efforts from Brendon O'Connor and Cullen Grace.
-But Lolesio's missed conversion after Valetini's 80th-minute try left Crusaders coach Scott Robertson breathing a sigh of relief.
+But Lolesio's missed conversion after Valetini's 80th-minute try left the Crusaders breathing a sigh of relief.

-However, the performance was an encouraging one for Australian rugby after defeats for both the Queensland Reds and the New South Wales Waratahs in the opening rounds of the competition with the New Zealanders on Friday.
-Ethan Blackadder had put the Crusaders in front with barely five minutes on the clock but Scott Sio scored for the Brumbies in the 27th minute.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)